xshcoder/coo/poc/instructions.md

 - `postgres/` - PostgreSQL initialization scripts and Dockerfile
 - `user-service/` - Spring Boot microservice for user management
 - `coo-service/` - Spring Boot microservice for coo management (similar to tweets)
+- `reply-service/` - Spring Boot microservice for managing replies to coos
+- `like-service/` - Spring Boot microservice for managing likes to coos or replies

 ## Prerequisites